cblevins/sp25-data/_modules/portfolio-site.md

       url: "https://cblevins.github.io/sp25-data/"
 ```

-- Notice how each link has two variables: the `title` which is the text you want to show up on the top of your website that a user can click on, and the `url` which is a link to the actual page you want them to be able to navigate to
+- Notice how each link has two variables: the `title` which is the text you want to show up on the top of your website that a user can click on, and the `url` which is a link to the actual page you want them to be able to navigate to.
+- For pages on your site, instead of typing the full `https://yourusername.github.io/portfolio/` for the URL, you only need to add the last part of the URL to go to a specific page (ie. `/portfolio/`).
 - The last navigation link shows you how you can add a link to somewhere else (not just a page on your portfolio site).
 We don't actually need this.
+- Note: spaces matter - make sure all your lines in this section stay indented correctly!
-- To practice adding a new link, replace the last two lines of code with a link to your Project Review page:
+- To practice adding a new link, replace the last two lines of code (the "Another Website" one) with a link to your Project Review page:

 ```yaml
 - title: "Project Review"